 Route summary: Leave Melbourne, heading west over the West Gate Bridge and the Yarra River towards the open plains of Werribee Open Range Zoo.
 Have coffee or lunch in Geelong beside Corio Bay before heading along the Surf Coast Highway, or via the beautiful Bellarine Peninsula, to Torquay, official start of the Great Ocean Road and Australia’s surfing capital.

 Highlights: Werribee Open Range Zoo, Echidna Walkabout, National Wool Museum, Geelong Gallery, Little Creatures Brewery, Narana Aboriginal Cultural Centre, Curlewis Golf Club, Queenscliff Brewhouse, Jack Rabbit Vineyard, Leura Park Estate, Flying Brick Cider Company and Australian National Surfing Museum.

 Distance: Approx 283 kilometres

-Highlights: Australian National Surfing Museum, Cape Otway Lightstation, Otway Fly Treetop Adventures, Twelve Apostles, Loch Ard Gorge, Flagstaff Hill Maritime Village and Shipwrecked sound and laser show, Tower Hill and Moyne River.
+Highlights: Australian National Surfing Museum, Anglesea Golf Course, Cape Otway Lightstation, Otway Fly Treetop Adventures, Twelve Apostles, Loch Ard Gorge, Flagstaff Hill Maritime, Basalt Wines and Moyne River.